 Physical Symptoms

-Fentanyl, similar to morphine which is an opioid analgesics, has effects described below.
+Fentanyl, similar to morphine which is an opioid analgesic, has effects described below.

 This powerful opioid often prescribed for severe pain can cause addiction and fatal overdoses.